jaekyeongg/roi-neural-atlas/README.md

 cd ../..
 ```

+Set the dataset name, reference frame, and the ROI of the area you want to edit in the config file.

-To create optical flow for the video and make initial masks , run:
+To create optical flow for the video and make initial mask, run:

 ```
 python preprocess_main.py --config config/config.py
 ```

-The script will automatically generate the corresponding optical flow and initial masks in the right directory.
+The script will automatically generate the corresponding optical flow and initial mask in the right directory.

 ## Training